Quartararo Storms To Season-opening Pole In Jerez - UrduPoint

 He will be bidding for his maiden victory on Sunday, having ended his rookie season in 2019 with four runner-up finishes in the last seven races.

+"I didn't feel like it was a perfect lap because I made a mistake," said Quartararo.

-Vinales settled for second place on the grid, 0.139sec slower than Quartararo, who will replace Italian veteran Valentino Rossi at the Yamaha factory team next year.
+"I saw that someone had fallen on the 11th turn so I was a little careful."
+Vinales was 0.139sec slower than Quartararo, who will replace Italian veteran Valentino Rossi at the Yamaha factory team next year.

-The 41-year-old Rossi struggled and could only qualify in 11th place, 1.036sec slower than Quartararo.
+The 41-year-old Rossi struggled and could only qualify 11th, 1.036sec slower than Quartararo.

 Reigning world champion Marc Marquez will complete the front row for Honda as he starts his tilt at a seventh MotoGP title.